FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Proposed methodology

 \subsection{The setup}

-In this work, we focus on the simulation of stochastic differential equations (SDEs) of the form~\eqref{eqn:sde}.
-To explain our approach, we consider the Euler-Maruyama integration scheme with step size $\Delta t$ applied to a scalar SDE.
-The states are updated with the integrator~\eqref{eq:euler-maruyama}.
-Suppose that instead of using $\Delta t$, we simulate with a much larger time step $k\Delta t$ where $k \in \{1,2,...\}$.
-Then the integration scheme can be written as
+We will simulate stochastic differential equations (SDEs) of the form~\eqref{eqn:sde}.
+To explain our approach, we apply the Euler-Maruyama method~\eqref{eq:euler-maruyama} with step size $\Delta t$ to a scalar SDE.
+In addition, we simulate the same SDE with the same noise realization with a much larger time step $k\Delta t$, where $k \in \mathbb{N}$: